 - Policy review.
 We review, benchmark and score policies, based on our analysis that good policies indicate good management and are indicators of long-term value creation.

 - Performance accountability review.
 Because good intentions don't always result in positive results, we assess companies by how effectively a corporation has implemented its policies.
 And, crucially, we consider whether it has capitalized on external incentives for good corporate behavior, and avoided costly fines and penalties.

 However, it is our belief that while quantifying intent and peerto-peer benchmarking is important, the direct tangible results of the policies must be measured in order to determine their absolute or relative success.

 MONITORING AND MAINTAINING THE PORTFOLIO

 Continual attention, monitoring and adjustment are required to keep the S2I properly balanced to achieve its goals.
 We review changes in U.S. Trust's recommended sector allocations and periodically rebalance the portfolio.
-We monitor position sizes to make sure the maximums are not violated.
-Whenever a stock price moves significantly, or our analysts change a rating to "sell," we initiate an intensive review of company fundamentals.
+We monitor position sizes, fundamentals, egregious social violations and trends in social scoring.

 Four myths about social investing debunked

 Corporate social responsibility comes at the expense of profit.

 - S2I was designed to identify companies that address social issues as part of their strategies to be more competitive in the marketplace — in keeping with the theory of Shared Value.

 - Shared Value proposes that companies can improve their longrun position by looking for sustainable competitive advantages, including methods of engaging stakeholders on social issues.